saaspegasus/pegasus-docs/ai.rst

 LLMs and AI
 =========

-Pegasus ships with multiple example applications that integrate with LLMs and image generating AI models.
+Pegasus ships with AI-based tools and integrations that help you *build* your application, as well as example AI applications built *on top of* Pegasus.

-Read on for details about the various AI integrations available in Pegasus.
+Read on for details about using AI with Pegasus.

 .. toctree::